redsymbol/amitools/README.md

     ami-waiton [--dumb] [ --nowait-exist ] AMI_ID [STATE]

 where STATE is one of "available", "pending", "failed" or "exists".
-The default value is "availble", because very often, when using this command, you will just want to block until the AMI is in the available state.
+The default value is "available", because very often, when using this command, you will just want to block until the AMI is in the available state.